sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - In 99.99% cases use list details view.
 - Launch in "This Pc".
 - Don't pin anything except defauts.
+- Don't show recently used or frequently used stuff in sidebar.

 ## Microsoft Edge:
 - Download and Install Microsoft Edge.
 - Make this default for everything.
-- Dark Theme default.
+- Light Theme default.
 - New Tab Page = Empty.
 - Use Bing Search Engine.
 - Sign In & Sync.
-- Extensions = "Vimium".
+- Extensions = "Vimium, uBlock Origin".
 That's it.
 - Show bookmark bar always.
 - Turn Off Automatically sleep tabs mode, and all.
 - Show all buttons on toolbar.
 - Rest Defaults.
+- Off all AI related stuff in the browser.
 - Don't show search recommendations or suggestions.

 ## Backup: